 3. Make creating part of every day life

 Conscious creating isn’t something to be saved for writing resolutions on New Year’s Eve.
 It’s a way of living — a way of life.
 You can help your children the most by making your metaphysical and spiritual growth your highest priority.

-Share your successes with your children and be excited for theirs.
+Share your successes with your children and be excited about theirs.
 Also share your disappointments and your failures.
-Your kids will feel them whether you talk about them or not.
-And if you speak of them openly you give your children a great example of how to deal with disappointments themselves.
+Your kids will feel them whether you talk about them or not, and if you speak of them openly you give your children a great example of how to deal with disappointments themselves.